 There are several techniques used when hand distressing floors.
 We want to “damage” the wood by lashing, beating, brushing, scraping, and hand-scraping, some people use trays full of stones, rocks or nails that they rub or push parquet blocks into.
 Another way is to use hand tools like small hammers or screwdrivers to mark and dent boards or parquet blocks by eye in specific areas.
 Some people even go as far as drilling woodworm holes.
 This is usually combined with the other methods.

 Mechanical DistressingIf a lot of wood has to be distressed before further finishing takes place, a large tumbler can be used to roll the wood around with other abrasive materials, perhaps bolts, sand or gravel etc. This process quickly gives the wood a well-worn appearance.

 By making use of special colour oils, we can create the impression that new parquet is old.
 White and grey tints are extremely popular for this.
 White washed is proving extremely popular in this case the floor is brushed lightly first, if you then give the surface a white wash, you get a matt, slightly chalky floor.
 Extremely dark colours can also help to give the floor an antique appearance.

 Smoking wooden floors is one of the most popular and attractive distressing techniques.
 Smoking is a process in which a reaction is created with the tannin in the wood.
 A lot of wood species have little or no tannin to induce a distressed colour.
 Oak does have enough tannin, especially European oak and American oak.
-Russian oak or Chinese oak has a lot less tannin and can be only lightly smoked at best.
+Finish oak or Chinese oak has a lot less tannin and can be only lightly smoked at best.